nicumicle/bitpanda-gnome-shell/README.md

 ## Usage

-When installing this extension, you will be able see bitpanda crypto in your top bar.
+When installing this extension, you will be able to see bitpanda crypto in your top bar.

 ## Screenshot